 Free T3 stands for the level of Free T3 in your blood.
 Most T3 circulates in the blood, tightly bound to proteins.
 Only a tiny fraction, 0.3% of total T3, is present as Free T3.
 It is this free fraction that is available to tissues and is the active thyroid hormone.

 Some conscientious physicians may even check your Free T3 in addition to Free T4 and TSH.
-When you are on T4-only therapy, typically your serum Free T4 level is in the upper half of the normal range (high normal), and your Free T3 is in the lower half of the normal range (low normal) for the two reasons I mentioned above: Lack of the 20% of T3 which normally comes directly from the thyroid, and inadequate T4 to T3 conversion in the peripheral tissues in a lot of individuals.
+When you are on T4-only therapy, typically your serum Free T4 level is in the upper half of the normal range, and your Free T3 is in the lower half of the normal range.
+This happens due to two reasons I mentioned above: Lack of the 20% of T3 which normally comes directly from the thyroid, and inadequate T4 to T3 conversion in the peripheral tissues in a lot of individuals.

 Remember, your Free T3 and not Free T4 reflects your tissue level of thyroid hormone.